app-generator/sample-django-tastypie/README.md

 > 👉 How to use

-This project provides endpoints for authentication, user profiles, products and sales.
-The users, products and sales endpoints requires to pass a JWT token in the headers with the following format `Authorization: Bearer <JWT Token>` that you can obtain by log in at the `/api/v1/auth/login/` endpoint.
+This project provides endpoints for authentication, user profiles, products, and sales.
+The users, products, and sales endpoints require the developer to pass a JWT token in the headers with the following format `Authorization: Bearer <JWT Token>` that you can obtain by login at the `/api/v1/auth/login/` endpoint.

 ```json
 POST /api/v1/auth/login/